These notes are designed to help you enjoy and make the most of your visit to Fellowship Afloat.

-- Removing any rubbish and bringing back a few consumables to the centre.
-We will organise the rota and look for the full support of accompanying staff.
+- Removing any rubbish and bringing back a few consumables to the centre

 Personal Belongings & Pocket Money

-We discourage the use of mobile phones, MP3 players and iPods etc on board: apart from the obvious distraction, they could easily get lost or broken.
+We discourage the use of mobile phones or electronic devices on board: apart from the obvious distraction, they could easily get lost or broken.

-We have a small souvenir shop onboard, items starting from 30p.
-We also have Trinity garments: T-shirts, baseball caps and hoodies, these range from £6.00 - £25.00.
+We have a small souvenir shop onboard, items starting from 50p.
+We also have Trinity garments: T-shirts, baseball caps and hoodies, these range from £8.00 – £30.00.
 Sweets and drinks can be purchased in the village.